Make the most of Lake Kawaguchiko in June! Rainy day activities and recommended indoor sightseeing spots.

 At the FUJISAN Culture Gallery on the second floor of Fujisan Plaza in front of Lake Kawaguchiko Station, you can experience various Japanese cultural activities such as wearing a kimono, tea ceremony, and calligraphy.

-There are also experiences that can be tried in 15 to 30 minutes, such as calligraphy, tea ceremony, and origami, so why not make good use of the time you have while waiting for the bus or train and give them a try?
+There are also experiences available that can be tried in 15 to 30 minutes, such as making traditional Japanese stamp (hanko), so why not make good use of your waiting time for the bus or train and give it a try?

 We also have many plans available that you can enjoy without making a reservation.

-The Narusawa Mt.
-Fuji Museum is located inside the Narusawa Roadside Station.
+The Narusawa Mount Fuji Museum is located inside the Narusawa Roadside Station.
 As soon as you enter the museum, you will be greeted by a giant dinosaur.
-Inside the museum, you can see aerial shots and computer graphics that explain the origins of Mt.
-Fuji, the nature at the foot of the mountain, and the state of the summit.
-You can also learn about the inside of Mt.
-Fuji through models, and find out weather information such as clouds that appear on Mt.
-Fuji and the weather.
+Inside the museum, you can see aerial shots and computer graphics footage of the origins of Mount Fuji, the nature at the foot of the mountain, and the state of the summit.
+You can also learn about the inside of Mount Fuji through models, and find out weather information such as clouds that appear on Mount Fuji and the weather.

 At the attached museum shop, you can purchase souvenirs unique to the area, such as crystal rough and natural stones associated with the crystal polishing technology, a local industry in Yamanashi.

-9. Lake Kawaguchiko Muse Hall and Yukikan: Creative Dolls
+9. Lake Kawaguchiko Muse Hall and Yukikan: Where you can meet adorable dolls

 Located in Yagisaki Park on the shores of Lake Kawaguchi, the Lake Kawaguchiko Muse Hall and Atae Yuki Hall were listed in the Michelin Green Guide Japon with two stars in 2009.
 The building is made up of three areas: an exhibition room, a shop, and a cafe.
 The exhibition room has a permanent display of works by creative doll artist Atae Yuki.
 Around 100 dolls are on display at all times, from kimono-clad dolls to fantastical fairy dolls.